reza-rahim/redis-enterprise-argocd/README.md

 ## Redis Enterprise for Kubernetes Documentaion

+**We assume you are familiar with the manual process of deploying Redis Enterprise (RE) using the operator in a Kubernetes environment.**
 [Redis Enterprise for Kubernetes](https://redis.io/docs/latest/operate/kubernetes/)

 [Redis Enterprise for Kubernetes Github location for Example and CRD ](https://github.com/RedisLabs/redis-enterprise-k8s-docs)